Ron Cey was part of the Dodger haul in the 1968 draft that's considered the best in MLB history

 Cey was helped off the field in favor of pinch runner Kenny Landreau.
 His team made the lead stand up as the Dodgers went ahead 3 games to 2 heading to New York.

-Though the Dodgers have won it all five times since moving to Los Angeles, they’ve never clinched it in front of the hometown faithful.
+Though the Dodgers have won it all six times since moving to Los Angeles, they’ve never clinched it in front of the hometown faithful.
 By attending Game 5 and witnessing the third Dodger win of the Series, the bearer of this ticket came the closest any Dodger fans has to seeing a clinch in LA.

 Initially there was doubt if Cey would be able to play in The Big Apple’s Game 6 because of the beaning.
 Despite being dizzy and lightheaded, likely from a concussion, Cey made his way into the starting lineup.